What is Copper Country Mental Health?

-What is Copper Country Mental Health?
-CCMH is a public governmental entity called a Mental Health Authority organized under Michigan Law.
-We were formed by Baraga, Houghton, Keweenaw, and Ontonagon counties in 1963, but we are now an agency separate from their direct governance.
+CCMH is a public governmental entity called a Mental Health Authority that is organized under Michigan Law.
+We were formed by Baraga, Houghton, Keweenaw and Ontonagon counties in 1963, but we are now an agency separate from their direct governance.
 However, we are governed by a 12-member Board selected by each of the counties.

 What is your mission?
 It is the mission of the Copper Country Mental Health Services Board to ensure that appropriate, cost efficient, and quality behavioral health services are accessible to eligible persons in Baraga, Houghton, Keweenaw, and Ontonagon counties.

-Our greatest evidence of success is the many people who are now able to live in our community.
-In 1965 there were over 20,000 Michigan residents in state psychiatric hospitals; now there are fewer than 1,000.
+Our greatest evidence of success is the many people who are able to successfully live in our community.
+In 1965 there were nearly 30,000 Michigan residents in state psychiatric hospitals; now there are fewer than 1,000.
 CCMH has nine group homes, and some of our residents were moved from Newberry Regional Hospital over 30 years ago.
-They enjoy freedoms not available in a state institution such as planning their day and spending time outdoors.
-We have community-based programs that help people find and maintain housing and employment, thus avoiding many psychiatric hospitalizations by giving an elevated level of support.
+They enjoy freedoms such as planning their day and spending time outdoors that were not available in a state institution.
+We have community-based programs that help people find and maintain housing and employment, thus avoiding many psychiatric hospitalizations by giving a high level of support.
 Not only do our residential and community-based programs offer people the chance to realize their full potential, but they are also much more cost-effective than institutional care.